 - Fish.
 Seafood can be a great source of protein and omega-3 fatty acids.
 Most seafood contains mercury or other contaminants, however.
 Exposure to excessive amounts of mercury through breast milk can pose a risk to a baby's developing nervous system.
 To limit your baby's exposure, avoid seafood that's high in mercury, including swordfish, king mackerel and tilefish.

 Certain foods or drinks in your diet could cause your baby to become irritable or have an allergic reaction.
-If your baby becomes fussy or develops a rash, diarrhea or congestion soon after nursing, consult your baby's doctor.
+If your baby becomes fussy or develops a rash, diarrhea or wheezing soon after nursing, consult your baby's doctor.

 If you suspect that something in your diet might be affecting your baby, avoid the food or drink for up to a week to see if it makes a difference in your baby's behavior.
-Consider eliminating food made from cow's milk, peanuts, soy, wheat, eggs or corn.
-Some breast-feeding women say that avoiding spicy or gassy foods, such as onions or cabbage, can help — but this hasn't been proved through research.
+Avoiding certain foods, such as garlic, onions or cabbage, might help.

 Remember, there's no need to go on a special diet while you're breastfeeding.
 Simply focus on making healthy choices — and you and your baby will reap the rewards.

 - Your guide to breastfeeding.
 Office on Women's Health. https://www.womenshealth.gov/patient-materials/resource/guides.
 Accessed March 27, 2020.

 - Lawrence RA, et al. Maternal nutrition and supplements for mother and infant.
 In: Breastfeeding: A Guide for the Medical Profession.
-7th ed.
-Maryland Heights, Mo.: Elsevier/Mosby;2011.
+8th ed.
+Elsevier; 2016. https://www.clinicalkey.com.
+Accessed April 20, 2020.

 - Ho E, et al. Alcohol and breast feeding: Calculation of time to zero level in milk.
 Biology of the Neonate.
 2001; doi:10.1159/000047146.